Zoranan/CPP_Grep/README.md

 ## Features

 This is a WIP.
-Many features are likely broken.
 Any known broken features will be noted below.

-- Char classes (negated as well)
+- Char classes
+- Negated char classes  <== Currently broken
 - Branches (|)
 - Any char (.) <== Currently always in single-line mode
 - Capture (and non capturing) groups